mastercake10/spaceio-docs/docs/plugin/advancedoregen/usage.md

 ## Placeholders

 The plugin uses the PlaceholderAPI and registers three different identifiers that display the current specifiations from a player's generator.
+Some server owners make use of these Placeholders by creating their own /generator menu using [DeluxeMenus](https://www.spigotmc.org/resources/deluxemenus.11734/).